fansalon/TEspeX/README.md

 # TEspeX in wrapper mode

-The wrapper.py is the **PBS** wrapper file while wrapper_slurm.py is the **SLURM** wrapper file.
+The file while wrapper_slurm.py is the **SLURM** wrapper file.
 The  wrapper files have been written to fit the requirements of our system.
-Modify parameters as queu name, walltime, .., according to your machine settings.
+Modify parameters as queue name, walltime, .., according to your machine settings.

-Once these parameters have been modified, you can proceed and use the wrapper.py or wrapper_slurm.py script.
+Once these parameters have been modified, you can proceed and use the wrapper_slurm.py script.
 To see the help, type:
 ```
 cd $tespex
-python3 wrapper.py -h
+python3 wrapper_slurm.py -h
 ```

 This should print to screen:
 ```
-usage: wrapper.py [-h] --script SCRIPT --TE TE --cdna CDNA --ncrna NCRNA
+usage: wrapper_slurm.py [-h] --script SCRIPT --TE TE --cdna CDNA --ncrna NCRNA
-                  --sample SAMPLE --paired PAIRED --length LENGTH --out OUT
+                        --sample SAMPLE --paired PAIRED --length LENGTH --out
-                  --strand STRAND --job JOB [--num_threads NUM_THREADS]
+                        OUT --strand STRAND --job JOB
-                  [--remove REMOVE]
+                        [--num_threads NUM_THREADS] [--remove REMOVE]

 optional arguments:
   -h, --help            show this help message and exit